 The method ATP for numerical modeling

-A numerical model generates a three-dimensional distribution of flow, potential and concentration over time and explicitly includes aquifer heterogeneity at a “model- scale”.
+A numerical groundwater flow and transport model usually computes a 3D distribution of flow, potential and concentration over time.
+This model explicitly includes aquifer heterogeneity at a “model- scale”.

-Also, the model produces the traveled distance along a path-line and the concentration per cell, which both are the input for the application of the method of ATP.
-The method of ATP results in a set of parameters for distinguished situations each of which can be used at the position of the dispersivity as used in classic modeling (REF).
+The model also produces the traveled distance along a path-lines and the concentration per computation cell.
+Both are input for the application of the method of ATP.
+The method of ATP results in a set of parameters for particular situations each of which can be replace the dispersivity as used in classic groundwater mass transport modeling (REF).

-In the method of ATP, mechanical dispersion describes the spreading of water particles in a vertical section that curves along the path-line in the model.
-The spreading is generated by the aquifer heterogeneity at “sub-model” or local-scale as given in the introduction.
+In the method of ATP, mechanical dispersion describes the spreading of dissolved particles in a vertical cross-section that bends along the model-computed path line.
+The spreading is generated by the aquifer heterogeneity at “sub-model” or local-scale.
 This approach presumes absence of incoming or outgoing flow perpendicular to the section, which is reasonable in regional groundwater flow but not in radial flow to a well.
+(I don’t agree, a section towards the well also has no flow perpendicular to it, since it has the stream function as has the regular cros section).

 Following (De Lange ,2020), the vertical section along the path-line is covered by stacked and repeated units called “domain A”, where A refers to “averaging”.
 Each domain A “contains a single, completed dispersion process generating spreading of water particles", which is completely defined by the stochastic parameters describing the heterogeneity of the aquifer at sub-model scale specified in the section “The size of domain A”.
 The theoretical basis for the approach of domains A is given in (De Lange, 2020).
 The theory results into parameters describing the characteristics of the spread of the water particles per domain A. Leading to a set of relations between stochastic input and output parameters, the method is comparable to the relation (NO) presented by (Axness and Gelhar, 1983/9) between the stochastic parameters characterizing the aquifer heterogeneity and the longitudinal dispersivity.
 In each domain A, the spreading of water particles is assumed to grow linear with traveled distance as a result of describing the essentially unknown positions and sizes of the heterogeneous zones in the aquifer by stochastic parameters.
 Repetition of the dispersion process in subsequent domains A has been described and applied in De Lange (2022, 2024).